“Lonesome No More!” was a slogan Kurt Vonnegut used in his book Slapstick.

 Like Kurt, we all feel alone and we all are fighting it.
 However, knowing there is a community out there to help you, to make you feel wanted and alive, to ease your pain is something the Hoosier author believed in and wrote about throughout his life.

 Kurt and Family (photo courtesy Vonnegut Family Archives)

 The Kurt Vonnegut Museum and Library plans to focus on mental health for all of its 2018 events and programming.
 We can’t stop mental suffering, but the people who suffer don’t have to fight it by themselves.

 On average, KVML hosts more than 70 arts and humanities events each year – bringing writers, artists, musicians, and scholars to Indianapolis for public events.
 We will be presenting upwards of eight major programs for the 2018 calendar year.
 Many of these programs will be made available around the world via podcasts and/or videos on the Vonnegut Library website.

 As we’ve done in the past, we will continue bringing programming to schools, libraries, universities, senior centers, and other venues speaking on Kurt Vonnegut’s life, work, and thoughts on how we all can be lonesome no more!

 Planned 2018 Lonesome No More Programming

-- KVML takes our annual Teaching Vonnegut workshop to Chicago July 18 to 20 at the University of Chicago, the American Writers Museum, and the National Veterans Art Museum.
+- We take our annual Teaching Vonnegut workshop to Chicago July 18 to 20 at the University of Chicago, the American Writers Museum, and the National Veterans Art Museum.
 Teachers will focus on incorporating personal narrative or other arts and humanities practices to cope with life’s difficulties.
 On July 21, teachers head to Indianapolis for a bus tour of Vonnegut’s hometown, made possible by a grant from the Institute of Museum and Library Services.

 Planning subject to change